AlexZicky/BaseServiceUbuntuInstallScript/README.md

 I'm not a programming expert, it's just a hobby.
 Surely there are better ways to do this.

+This will install:
+ Ngnix web server with rtmp
+ Php7.0
+ Maria-DB
+ Webmin
+ PhpMyAdmin
+ Postfix
+ FFmpep
+ Netdata
+ Wordpress

+ This is a basic installation!
+Using it as it is may not be safe!
+Customize it, change names to folders, and remove what's not up to!

 After installing php, edit the file /etc/nginx/nginx.conf :